-e If it is necessary for passengers to get in or out with the rotors turning, brief someone to escort passengers to and from the helicopter.
-Passengers may behave oddly and do silly things in the wind and noise of a running helicopter, childrens' hands should be firmly held.
+If it is necessary for passengers to get in or out with the rotors turning, brief someone to escort passengers to and from the helicopter.
+Passengers may behave oddly and do silly things in the wind and noise of a running helicopter, children's hands should be firmly held.
 Always approach from the front, wait outside the rotor disc until the pilot has given a 'thumbs up'.
-NEVER walk uphill away from a helicopter or downhill towards a helicopter, the rotor tip may do more than part your hair!
+NEVER walk uphill away from a helicopter or downhill towards a helicopter, the rotor tip may do more than part your hair and will certainly change the colour of the helicopter!